 “Gee, it sure would be great to camouflage that green metal box in my yard,” you think to yourself while planning your landscaping project.

 Wait!
 That green metal box, called a padmount transformer, is a vital part of your electric service.
-And there are specific guidelines to follow when planting near them.
+And there are specific guidelines to follow when landscaping near electrical equipment.

 A padmount transformer is a locked steel cabinet mounted on a concrete pad.
 It contains a securely grounded, energized connection for one or more customers.
 These transformers are part of underground distribution systems.
 They are used at service drops to step down a line’s primary voltage to a lower voltage used in your home.